joncursi/cheddur-whitepaper/whitepaper.md

 * Empower the Cheddur community to be self-policing and self-sustaining.
 * Enable newcomers to the cryptocurrency ecosystem to *earn* their way into the market with little or no downside risk.

-The targeted launch date for the Cheddur 2.0 platform is May 01, 2019.

 ## CHDR Tokens (\text{\sout{U}})